-Fairings: Any fairing readily available for the specific make, model and year of motorcycle may be used provided it complies with oil containment regulations (G-26).
+Fairings: Any fairing commercially-available for the specific make, model and year of motorcycle may be used provided it complies with oil containment regulations (G-26).
 If the stock fairing includes airducting tubes, they may be removed.
 Aftermarket windscreens allowed as long as they are bolt-on replacements for OEM items.
-Motorcycles that do not come stock with fairing lowers may run readily available aftermarket items.
+"Naked"-style motorcycles that do not come stock with full fairings may run commercially-available supersport-legal fairings from different motorcycles.
 Fairing fasteners may be changed to quick-disconnect.